foxfixfax/PyCCE/README.md

 ### Base Units

-* Gyromagnetic ratios are given in rad * kHz / G.
+* Gyromagnetic ratios are given in rad / MS / G.
 * Magnetic field in G.
 * Timesteps in ms.
 * Distances in A.